isomerpages/moe-kuochuansec/_academics/Humanities.md

 </thead>
 </table>

-**Learning Journeys for Secondary Two students (History)**

-**Investigations@Old Ford Factory Museum**
+**Learning Journey @ Former Ford Factory Museum

 <table>
 <thead>
   <tr>
     <td><iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQAjTqJAdG2V4IGQwJHmMyF-Vsob0n8NoZCo7MIX0j4vgS5ZF8kLd4IevQ-u_LrIZ7DDuyL8VXgfbir/embed?start=true&amp;loop=false&amp;delayms=3000"></iframe><br><br><br><br><br><br><br><br><br></td>
-    <td style="text-align: justify;font-size:16px;">History came alive for the Secondary Two students when they returned to the Japanese Occupation at the Memories at Old Ford Factory!
+    <td style="text-align: justify;font-size:16px;">History came alive for the Secondary Two students when they returned to the Japanese Occupation at the Former Ford Factory Museum!
 A World War II historical site, the History and English department leveraged on the Secondary Two Learning Journey to walk through the pathway of ‘Syonan’ and relived the moments of the past.
 Many of our students walked away with a better understanding of the experiences of the locals and survivors of the Japanese Occupation, helping our young to appreciate that Singapore’s sovereignty came with a price. </td>
   </tr>
 </thead>
 </table>